guilhermelawless/introduction-robotics/docs/turtlebot3_simulation.md

 # Turtlebot 3 Simulation

-This guide is based on the following tutorial for Turtlebot 3: http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/ .
+This guide is based on this [tutorial](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) for Turtlebot 3.
 If you want to explore more examples with this particular robot, that is the website to go to.

 ## Pre-requisites